yoasif/yoasif.github.io/_posts/2022-01-26-most-wanted-add-ons-firefox-android-part-1.markdown

 At first, things seemed to go well.
 The first two pages I navigated to were redirected to the non-AMP versions of those page.
 Pretty promising.
 It seemed like this would be an easy add-on to recommend.

 Unfortunately, I ran into issues on the [Royal Navy](https://www.google.com/amp/s/www.standard.co.uk/news/uk/russian-royal-navy-english-channel-english-russian-federation-b930489.html%3Famp) article.
 Upon navigating to the page, I was greeted by a "Page not found" message.
 Not great, but maybe it is an Android specific bug.
-So I switched back to my computer and tried it in a fresh Firefox profile.
+So I went to my computer and tried it in a fresh Firefox profile.
 Same issue.
 Okay, no big deal - I'll just [file a bug](https://github.com/da2x/amp2html/issues/26 "Page not found on Evening Standard when url ends in %3Famp").

 Moving on to the next page... and I ran into a new error.
 This page gave me an "Access Denied" error.
 So I went back to my computer and tried this page out.
 Same issue.
 So I [filed another bug](https://github.com/da2x/amp2html/issues/27).

 I would have kept on trying new pages, but after I filed the two bugs, I decided to look at the issue tracker to see if there were other issues like mine - and there was one - from December of 2020.
-In the issue [Fails to remove trailing amp URL markup](https://github.com/da2x/amp2html/issues/23), Evan Berkowitz reported an issue similar to the two I reported.
+In the issue *[Fails to remove trailing amp URL markup](https://github.com/da2x/amp2html/issues/23)*, Evan Berkowitz reported an issue similar to the two I reported.

 Since I filed those two bugs, they have been duped to Evan's original report.
-Given that *that* issue was reported in 2020, I am not optimistic that there will be a quick resolution to it.
+Given that the original issue was reported in 2020, I am not optimistic that there will be a quick resolution to it.
 If it does get fixed, I'll write a follow-up to keep you posted (and you can also watch the issue if you have a GitHub account).

 **The Verdict**: It works on Android and it has the same bugs as on desktop.
 Unfortunately, that also means that pages will appear broken for you at least some of the time.
 I can't recommend this, and it isn't going into the collection I'm sharing on this post.

 This strikes me as exactly the kind of situation Mozilla likely envisioned wanting to avoid by creating an allowlist of add-ons - it isn't obvious that the add-on is at fault, and the same link works fine in another browser.
 This would reduce confidence in the browser, and is a risk for user flight.

 ### Translation